Pengcheng-Wang/IntelliMediaCore/README.md

 **NOTE:** This is an **alpha** release of the class library.
 There are no binary distributions available at this time.
 The preferred approach is to create a Git subtree of the IntelliMediaCore/Source in your project's Git repository.

+See the [Tic-Tac-Toe](https://github.com/IntelliMedia/TicTacToe) example for a demonstration of how IntelliMediaCore can be used in an app or game.

 Refer to the wiki for [detailed instructions](https://github.com/IntelliMedia/IntelliMediaCore/wiki) on how to integrate IntelliMediaCore into your project.